-8 Chapter 8: Geospatial Data Analysis
+8 Geospatial Data Analysis

 Geospatial data analysis involves harnessing spatial information to explore, model, and interpret spatial relationships and phenomena across geographic spaces.
-It plays a pivotal role in various fields, such as urban planning, environmental management, public health, transportation, and economic geography.
+It plays a pivotal role in diverse fields such as urban planning, environmental management, public health, transportation, and economic geography.
 Through rigorous analytical methods, practitioners can uncover hidden patterns, detect clusters, analyze spatial interactions, and develop predictive models.
 This chapter provides an extensive overview of essential analytical techniques in geospatial data analysis using R and Python, empowering analysts to extract meaningful insights from complex spatial data effectively.

-8.2 Exploratory Spatial Data Analysis (ESDA)
+8.1 Exploratory Spatial Data Analysis (ESDA)

 Spatial Distribution